 Once you begin shooting this sequence, the spatial relationship between the two subjects needs to remain consistent.
 In other words, if Karen begins on one side of the frame opposite Randy, she sure as heck needs to stay on that side.
 Otherwise, you risk creating cognitive dissonance, and penguins hate cognitive dissonance.

 When I went out to shoot my first video assignment, I brought a whole list of shot sequences in my back pocket and experimented with them constantly.
 You can, too!

-It’s important to keep in mind that you can alter and expand upon these models; think of them as starter logs for your creative fire.
-You feel that steam heat?
-It’s even more important to stay true to your own unique style.
+Keep in mind that you can alter and expand upon these models.
+Think of them as starter logs for your creative fire–burn, baby, burn!
+More importantly, stay true to your own unique style.
 Maybe you are a close-up collage Craig, or an action-reaction Antonia.
-Maybe you want to squeeze three close-ups in between a medium and a wide shot!
-Go crazy!
-There are no rules!
+Perhaps you want to squeeze three close-ups in between a medium and a wide shot!
+To that we say, go hog wild!
+There’s nothing stopping you from experimenting and practicing to get a satisfactory shot.
+So what are you waiting for?
 Go get ’em tiger!